rjsf-team/react-jsonschema-form/packages/docs/docs/api-reference/utility-functions.md

 - objects are deeply merged
 - arrays are merged in such a way that:
-  - when the array is set in form data, only array entries set in form data are deeply merged; additional entries from the defaults are ignored
+  - when the array is set in form data, only array entries set in form data are deeply merged; additional entries from the defaults are ignored unless `mergeExtraArrayDefaults` is true, in which case the extras are appended onto the end of the form data
   - when the array is not set in form data, the default is copied over
 - scalars are overwritten/set by form data